mpolacek/lists/best-new-music.md

 - [ ] 440.
 Iceage - You're Nothing
 - [X] 439.
 My Bloody Valentine - mbv
 - [ ] 438.
 Grouper - The Man Who Died in His Boat
 - [ ] 437.
-Foxygen-We Are the 21st Century Ambassadors of Peace and Magic
+Foxygen - We Are the 21st Century Ambassadors of Peace and Magic
 - [ ] 436.
 Burial - Truant/Rough Sleeper
 - [ ] 435.
 A$AP Rocky - Long.Live.A$AP
 - [ ] 434.
 Mac Demarco - 2